 There is also a very helpful paper on the ACAT website about confidentiality and CAT tools by Hilary Brown.
+We provide this on our Catalyse course intranet when you start the course.

 Finance

 When do I pay the training fees?